NordicSemiconductor/nrf-device-lister-js/README.md

 // The 'conflated' event fires whenever there is a new conflated list of
 // devices (i.e. after each reenumeration).
 This list is an instance of Map,
 // with the serial number of each device as the keys.
-// Each device has a list of the traits shown.
+// Each device has a list of the traits that devices shows.
 // USB devices have a minimal data structure containing a Device instance,
 // as per the 'usb' module.
 Serial port devices have the metadata structure
 // returned by the 'list()' function of the 'serialport' module.
 J-link probes